heyrahulrs/rahulrs0029/README.md

 ### Hi there 👋

 I'm Rahul.
-21 years old, iOS Developer looking for internship in SwiftUI.
+I'm an iOS Developer looking for internship in SwiftUI.

 I'm also working on my app, [Timed](https://usetimed.com).
 Timed is an interval-based workout timer app for iPhone and Apple Watch.